jaytolentino/birdfeed/README.md

 ### Completed...

+__Required:__
 * User can sign in to Twitter using OAuth login
 * User can view the tweets from their home timeline
   * User should be displayed the username, name, and body for each tweet
+  * User should be displayed the relative timestamp for each tweet "8m", "7h"
+  * User can view more tweets as they scroll with infinite pagination

 ### To complete...

 __Required:__
-* User can view the tweets from their home timeline
-  * User should be displayed the relative timestamp for each tweet "8m", "7h"
-  * User can view more tweets as they scroll with infinite pagination
-  * Optional: Links in tweets are clickable and will launch the web browser (see autolink)
 * User can compose a new tweet
   * User can click a “Compose” icon in the Action Bar on the top right
   * User can then enter a new tweet and post this to twitter